 TED Talks are great examples of high production quality online events.
 When you watch a presentation on TED.com, you see HD video of the presenter, and from time to time, you get a detailed view of the slides or videos they’re showing on their screen:

 But from an online viewing perspective, TED Talks could be even better.

 Ideally, you wouldn’t have to wait for the camera operator to switch from the presenter to their screen and back.
 Like viewers in the live audience, you’d be able to see the speaker and a clear view of their screen throughout the presentation.

 The problem is that this would require TED to stream two tracks of video simultaneously – one of the presenter and one of their screen.
 It’s technically challenging and it eats up a lot of network bandwidth.

 Delivering high-fidelity online events that conserve bandwidth is a challenge faced by corporate IT and AV teams as well.
 Today, most corporate events make effective use of network bandwidth, but they do so at the cost of a great viewing experience:

 Panopto takes a different approach.
 In addition to supporting the basic webcasting scenarios above, our software can simultaneously stream two (or more) synchronized video tracks while also conserving network bandwidth.
 We accomplish this by optimizing each video track for what online viewers expect to see:

-When combined with adaptive bitrate streaming and WAN caching, Panopto enables corporations to stream events that include 720p presenter video and 1080p screen video.
+When combined with adaptive bitrate streaming and WAN caching, Panopto enables live streaming for businesses that includes 720p presenter video and 1080p screen video.

 What’s even better?
 You don’t need any specialized AV equipment.
 Panopto can record and live stream multiple tracks of HD video from any Windows PC using your existing video cameras.